The survey offers a cross-national attitude map for topics where parameterizations are expected to diverge.

 Every moral AI system trained on English data will default to the moral intuitions of the upper-left corner of that heatmap: Sweden, France, Canada.
 These are fine moral intuitions.
 They are also the intuitions of about 500 million people on a planet of 8 billion.

 Pew's data is MHF's reality check.
 If the framework cannot reproduce the Sweden-to-Pakistan gradient by changing the theta vector, the parameterization is wrong.
-If it can, we have demonstrated something the field needs desperately: a moral reasoning system that does not mistake one culture's moral consensus for universal truth.
+If it can, that supports a claim the field needs to test carefully: a moral reasoning system should not mistake one culture's moral consensus for universal truth.

 That gradient -- from "not a moral issue" to "morally abhorrent" on the same behavior -- is not a problem to be solved.
 It is the human condition.
 MHF does not try to resolve it.
 It makes it visible, parameterizable, and auditable.
-Pew gives us the ground truth to prove it works.
+Pew gives us comparison data to test whether that works.